-In exceptional cases, Emmanuel College may admit to its MDiv or MPS program an applicant without a baccalaureate degree or its educational equivalent if evidence of academic ability is demonstrated.
+In exceptional cases, Emmanuel College may admit to its MDiv program an applicant without a baccalaureate degree or its educational equivalent if evidence of academic ability is demonstrated.
 In such cases Emmanuel College Admissions Committee will look for the following:

 • An official transcript indicating completion of the equivalent of at least one year's full-time study in Arts and Sciences from an accredited institution or equivalent institution (as assessed by the Admissions and Procedures Committee of the Toronto School of Theology) normally taken within 2 years prior to the application and with a minimum CGPA of 70%

 • A dossier that includes a statement of why the applicant would like to be considered for admission along with other evidence of how life and learning experience has helped prepare the applicant for theological study at the graduate level.
 (Formal written approval of an applicant by the United Church of Canada or other religious body for a "shorter course" program leading to professional ministry will be considered as evidence in meeting this requirement.)

-Such students will be admitted to the degree program conditional on completing a specified number of course credits with a minimum grade of 70% in each (at least ten course credits if applying for the MDiv program, or five course credits if applying for the MPS program).
-The number of such non-baccalaureate students registered at Emmanuel College in the MDiv and MPS programs may not exceed fifteen percent of the enrolments of each of these programs.
+Such students will be admitted to the degree program conditional on completing a specified number of course credits with a minimum grade of 70% in each (at least ten course credits if applying for the MDiv program).
+The number of such non-baccalaureate students registered at Emmanuel College in the MDiv program may not exceed fifteen percent of the enrollment.